agiletkiewicz/my-minimony-frontend/README.md

 ## Features 🌟

 * Browse posts in masonry layout, featuring zoom animation on hover
+* Login to create posts, including image upload option
-* Create account to save posts to custom boards
+* Save posts to custom boards
 * Remain logged in after navigating away or refreshing
 * Return to scroll position when browsing
 * Search posts